Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Build trust with consistent metrics

 When different teams build their own reports independently, you often end up with conflicting numbers.
-Sales says revenue is up 12 percent, finance says it's up 8 percent, and suddenly no one trusts any of the numbers.
+Sales says revenue is up 12 percent, finance says it's up eight percent, and suddenly no one trusts any of the numbers.

 A well-governed dashboard creates one version of the truth.
-Everyone works from the same definitions, the same calculations, and the same data.
+Everyone works from the same definitions, the same calculations, the same data.
 That consistency builds trust across the organization and lets teams focus on what the numbers mean rather than defending where they came from.

 This is exactly why BI/IT managers and analysts obsess over reusable, centrally defined metrics.
 When the metric logic lives in one governed place (often through a certified metrics layer), it scales cleanly across every data visualization dashboard.